matthewkling/facets-of-phylodiversity/README.md

 # Facets of phylodiversity

-This repository contains supporting material associated with the study entitled "Facets of phylodiversity: parsing the value of anagenesis, cladogenesis, and evolutionary time in spatial conservation prioritization," currently in review:
+This repository contains supporting material associated with the study:

+Kling, M., B. Mishler, A. Thornhill, B. Baldwin, and D. Ackerly (2018).
+Facets of phylodiversity: evolutionary diversification, divergence, and survival as conservation targets. *Philosophical Transactions of the Royal Society B*, DOI: 10.1098/rstb.2017.0397

 * A raster file containing the dataset we developed representing current [land conservation status](protection_status.tif) on a 0--1 scale, at 810m grain size.
 * An R script with functions implementing our [reserve selection algortihm](prioritize.R).